slimGap/growl-glue/README.txt

 * Ability to specify OS X speech options (e.g. "Oh No!", if test failure)
 * Ability to use a different OS X voice for each status
 * Ability to specify sounds for success or failure conditions
+* Ability to color code the Growl display for success, pending, and failure
 * RSpec support
 * Test::Unit support